View PDF Sennelier Egg Tempera Colour Chart

 Egg tempera is a semi opaque water soluble and permanent painting medium wonderful for fine art painting, restoration and icon painting.
 It is perfect for oil painters who need a highly pigmented, fine art color alternative to oil painting and its solvents.
 Its archival characteristics are excellent and do not age or yellow like oil paints, as evidenced by lasting luminosity and beauty of Renaissance paintings.

 Sennelier uses the same premium quality pigments in this line of egg tempera as they do in their oil paints, assuring the same unequaled vibrancy and brilliance as in the Sennelier oils.
 It is bound with an centuries old egg emulsion recipe, giving a satin-matt finish that is water resistant when dry.
 Sennelier egg tempera have working qualities and a finish that are only found in authentic egg tempera made in this traditional manner.
 These delicate colours hold their brush strokes, and do not change when dry.
-They can be worked with a brush or a palette knife (diluted with water) on non-greasy supports like acrylic primed canvas or paper.
-Preliminary sketches can be drawn on canvases, followed by oil paints.
+They can be worked with a brush or a palette knife (diluted with water) on non-greasy supports.
+Egg tempera is best applied in thin coats onto a rigid support such as board or gessoed wood panel.
 Pronounced impasto techniques are not recommended for egg tempera.

 Varnished egg tempera paintings look like oil paintings when varnished.
 It is recommended to give a finished egg tempera painting a coating of charcoal or pastel fixative before applying a final oil paint picture varnish.